hashicorp/packer/website/source/docs/post-processors/vagrant.html.md

 ### Docker

-Using the Docker builder or one of the Docker post processors as an input artifact will cause the `Vagrantfile` to include a reference to the image.
-For post processors allowing a tag to be specified, such as `docker-import` or `docker-tag`, the tag will be used.
-Otherwise, the sha256 hash will be used.
+Using a Docker input artifact will include a reference to the image in the `Vagrantfile`.
+If the image tag is not specified in the post-processor, the sha256 hash will be used.

-Note: Using the `docker` builder to save the image as a tar file cannot be used to produce a Vagrant box.
+The following Docker input artifacts are supported:

+ - `docker` builder with `commit: true`, always uses the sha256 hash
+ - `docker-import`
+ - `docker-tag`
+ - `docker-push`